You are here

-Professor Kathryn North AC, BSc(Med), MBBS, MD, DMedSc, FRACP, FAHMS, is Director of the Murdoch Childrens Research Institute and the David Danks Professor of Child Health Research at the University of Melbourne.
+Professor Kathryn North AC is Director of the Murdoch Children's Research Institute and the David Danks Professor of Child Health Research at The University of Melbourne.

-Professor North is trained as a paediatric physician, neurologist and clinical geneticist and was awarded a doctorate for research in neurogenetics.
+Professor North is trained as a physician, neurologist and clinical geneticist and, in 1994, was awarded a doctorate for research in neurogenetics.
 She completed a postdoctoral fellowship in the Harvard Genetics Program.
-She is a translational scientist and is widely recognised as a world leader in neuromuscular disorders, cognitive deficits in neurofibromatosis, and the study of genes that influence athletic performance.

 - David Danks Professor of Child Health Research, Department of Paediatrics, University of Melbourne

 - Honorary Visiting Medical Officer, Children's Neuroscience Centre, The Royal Children's Hospital

 - Honorary Emeritus Consultant, The Children's Hospital at Westmead

 - Honorary Professor, Sydney Medical School, The University of Sydney

 2019: Companion of the Order of Australia (AC) for "eminent service to genomic medicine nationally and internationally, to medical research in the fields of genetics, neurology and child health, and as a mentor and role model"

 2014: Foundation Fellow of the Australian Academy of Health and Medical Science

 2012: Member of the Order of Australia (AM), "for service to medicine in the field of neuromuscular and neurogenetics research, paediatrics and child health as a clinician and academic, and to national and international professional associations"